-A reflection of the statewide ecosystem of manufacturing and technology it serves, the Missouri Protoplex Facility is conceived as a place where industry and academia come together to research new materials and methods, prototype and test new manufacturing processes, and solve multi-discipline problems required to bring integrated cyber-physical manufacturing systems into practical use.
+The Missouri Protoplex is a reflection of the statewide ecosystem of manufacturing and technology it serves, the Missouri Protoplex is conceived as a place where industry and academia come together to research new materials and methods, prototype and test new manufacturing processes, develop workforce competencies, and solve multi-discipline problems required to bring integrated cyber-physical manufacturing systems into practical use.

 Each of these individual discipline areas is characterized by and will be designed around current and evolving needs for both space and equipment in both the office/lab suites and high-bay research and production facilities, with loose-fit flexibility to accommodate the continual evolution of the work, the technology, and the relationships.
 To maximize interdisciplinary collaboration and facilitate communication required to leverage ideas from prototype to production, the building arranges these four discipline areas around a bright, open, and energetic central core of shared circulation, conference, and amenity spaces.
 Ample glazing on the interior and exterior of all levels allows the new facility to communicate both its purpose and its processes.